25 Famous Painters Who Shaped the Art World As We Know it

 Giotto di Bondone

-He was born around 1267, while the Renaissance is said to have begun around the 14th century, or 1300.
-Di Bondone was alive and working when the movement started, so he may have greatly influenced the art of the era and the later, more famous Renaissance painters.
+He was born around 1267, while the Renaissance is said to have begun around the 14th century or 1300.
+Di Bondone was alive and working when the movement started, so he may have significantly influenced the art of the era and the later, more famous Renaissance painters.

 His most important work, The Kiss of Judas, is part of the frescos inside the Scrovengni Chapel in Pauda, Northern Italy.
 This chapel was declared a world heritage site in 2021.